artemykairyak/formValidate/README.md

     	}
     });
 **Inputs attributes:**
-`data-role`: all parameters related to validationForm are indicated here.
+`data-role`: all parameters related to formValidate are indicated here.

 **Possible values:**
 `email`.
 To validate as an email.